vitejs/vite/docs/guide/env-and-mode.md

 ### IntelliSense for TypeScript

-By default, Vite provides type definition for `import.meta.env` in [`vite/client.d.ts`](https://github.com/vitejs/vite/blob/main/packages/vite/client.d.ts).
-While you can define more custom env variables in `.env.[mode]` files, you may want to get TypeScript IntelliSense for user-defined env variables which prefixed with `VITE_`.
+By default, Vite provides type definitions for `import.meta.env` in [`vite/client.d.ts`](https://github.com/vitejs/vite/blob/main/packages/vite/client.d.ts).
+While you can define more custom env variables in `.env.[mode]` files, you may want to get TypeScript IntelliSense for user-defined env variables that are prefixed with `VITE_`.

-To achieve, you can create an `env.d.ts` in `src` directory, then augment `ImportMetaEnv` like this:
+To achieve this, you can create an `env.d.ts` in `src` directory, then augment `ImportMetaEnv` like this:

 ```typescript
 /// <reference types="vite/client" />